mariusavram123/cisco-notes/ENCOR/SD-WAN.md

 - The vManage NMS is a single pane of glass network management system (NMS) GUI that is used to configure and manage the full SD-WAN solution

-- It contains all of the edge device configurations controls software updates, and should be used for control and data plane policy creation
+- It contains all of the edge device configurations controls, software updates, and should be used for control and data plane policy creation

 - The vManage NMS also provides a method of configuring the SD-WAN fabric via APIs